Cycling in the Pyrenees: The Best Base for a Pyrenees Cycling Holiday

 Once you have narrowed your search down to a few places you want to base yourself in, the next obvious step is to consider where to stay in terms of accommodation.
 We have put together a separate where to stay in the Pyrenees for a cycling holiday guide to help you with that aspect.
-In it we focus on some of the cycling hotels and lodges that are available across the Pyrenees.
+In it, we focus on some of the cycling hotels and lodges that are available across the Pyrenees.

 1. The climbs and cycling routes you want to cycle

 So the first and most important step in choosing the best base for cycling in the Pyrenees is to determine which climbs or routes you would like to experience.
 The Pyrenees span a distance of 491km from east to west and there is great cycling to be experienced right across the mountain range.
 As such, there is no single location to base yourself in that will allow easy access to everything on offer.
 Once you have selected where you wish to cycle you will find that there are obvious places to stay within easy cycling distance from those climbs or routes.

 Don’t rule out staying a few days in one place, then a few days in another to make the cycling access easier.
 We did that in 2016 when we spent the first 4 days in the Pyrenees in Saint Lary Soulan before moving to Argeles Gazost for the next 7 days.
 Personally, we look to choose a location where we can ride from our accommodation without the need to drive anywhere.

 Head over to our Cycling Routes in the Pyrenees page where we have created over 40 cycling routes in the Pyrenees to help showcase some of what is on offer.